pfheatwole/thesis/source/paraglider_dynamics.rst

 isolated objects, but when an object is immersed in a fluid it is longer isolated.
 When an object moves through a fluid there is an exchange of momentum, and so the momentum of the fluid must be taken into account as well.
+[[FIXME: poor explanation.
+The "exchange of momentum" is what produces the fluid dynamics, after all.
+The problem is using aerodynamics coefficients that were produced under steady-state conditions to estimate accelerated (unsteady) motion.]]

 In static scenarios, where the vehicle is not accelerating relative to the fluid (ie, changing speed and/or direction), this exchange of momentum is